 A highlight of our tour is this morning’s private tour of MoMA, New York’s famous Museum of Modern Art.
 A museum lecturer guides us through the museum’s greatest works before the doors open to the public.
 We then have lunch at The Modern, the elegant two-star Michelin restaurant located in the Museum of Modern Art.
 The remainder of the day is free to enjoy MoMA, visit other sites, or take an optional tour of 5th and Madison Avenues.
 For those feeling like an evening adventure, there will be an additional option to explore Brooklyn’s Dyker Heights, where New York’s most incredible Christmas light displays are to be found.
 (B, L)

-Tuesday November 27: The Met – New York Philharmonic
+Tuesday November 27: The Met – New York Ballet

 After a lecture, we spend the morning at The Cloisters, the Metropolitan Museum of Art’s medieval department, located on the northern tip of Manhattan.
 We then travel to the Museum’s main campus, where you can select from the 50 departments presenting outstanding art from pre-history to the 20th century and from all corners of the globe.
-This evening we return to the Lincoln Center for a concert by the New York Philharmonic Orchestra.
+Your tour leader will provide optional guidance around the highlights of American art included in the Metropolitan’s incredible collection.
+This evening we return to the Lincoln Center for a favourite of the New York holiday season – George Ballanchine’s arrangement of Tchaikovsky’s The Nutcracker, which has been performed to the delight of young and old annually since 1954.
 (B)

 Wednesday November 28: Great Libraries